My Home page My small classic microphone collection My classic Jaguar My TV/Radio ads

 When ready, get some methylated spirits or isopropyl alchohol and dampen the glass plate lightly, lay the still sandwiched ribbon onto the wet plate.
 Now very carefully you can peel away the top kraft paper revealing the aluminium.
 I use a cotton bud also wet with meths I have had an email from one experimenter who tells me he prefers working with the ribbon dry, so over to you, I find keeping it wet stabilizes the ribbon and I can handle it better.

-Here is another tricky part: You need to find something that has a serration moulded in, something about 15 to 25 corrugations per inch or even slightly less is fine.
+If you haven't made a ribbon crimper (see pic above) then you will need to find something that has a serration moulded in, something about 15 to 25 corrugations per inch or even slightly less is fine.
 I use an older camera lens.
 No matter that it's circular.
 Original ribbons were passed through a set of gears.

 Now for brain surgery!
 Wet the corrugations with meths, use the wet cotton bud to pick up the aluminum leaf away from the kraft paper left under it (the aluminium will simply cling to the wet end of the cotton bud.
 Don't sneeze right now!!
 Now lay the aluminium onto the wet corrugations longitudinally until the whole strip is laying there and fairly straight.